algolia/algoliasearch-client-swift/README.md

 You can find code samples in the [Algolia's API Clients playground](https://github.com/algolia/api-clients-playground/tree/master/swift).

+## Use the Dockerfile

+If you want to contribute to this project without installing all its dependencies, you can use our Docker image.
+Please check our [dedicated guide](DOCKER_README.MD) to learn more.

 ## 📄 License

 Algolia Swift API Client is an open-sourced software licensed under the [MIT license](LICENSE).